Why you should visit Bergen

 Bergen is known as ‘the city of seven mountains’ and with just a glance at its glorious backdrop you’ll see why.
 There are also astonishing views of the city, the fjord and the sea that can be enjoyed on the Fløibanen Funicular railway up Mount Fløyen, or on a cable car to the summit of Mount Ulriken, the highest of them all.
 There’s incredible scope for relaxing walks or hikes amongst the forested terrain too.

-Surrounding the tranquil, picturesque Lille Lungegård Lake, you’ll find four compelling art museums, each with its own unique architectural style and focus.
-The inspiring exhibits range from a collection of adorned domestic objects, to masterpieces from Edvard Munch, and landscape painter Nikolai Astrup’s drawings depicting Norway’s stunning fjordland scenery.
+If you’re an art and culture lover, you’ll never be wondering what to do in bergen.
+Surrounding the tranquil, picturesque Lille Lungegård Lake, you’ll find four compelling art galleries, each with its own unique architectural style and focus.
+The inspiring exhibits range from a collection of adorned domestic objects to masterpieces from Edvard Munch.
+You’ll also find works by landscape painter Nikolai Astrup, who was born in Kalvåg, 150 km North of Bergen, most notably his drawings depicting Norway’s stunning fjordland scenery.

 Not only is the city proclaimed ‘Gateway to the Fjords’ – as the breathtaking Hardangerfjord is within reach – it’s also home to Bergen Akvariet (aquarium), which can be easily reached on foot, ferry or bus.
-Across 70 indoor tanks, and a large outdoor tank too, you’ll find seals, penguins, snakes, crocodiles, and more.
+Across 70 indoor tanks, and a large outdoor tank too, you’ll find seals, penguins, snakes and even crocodiles among its globe-spanning collection.

 There are a few ways to really capture the unique city life in Bergen, including by boat, by bus, by sightseeing train, by seaplane or even by helicopter!
 Or, if you’d prefer, you can discover the flourishing local food and coffee scene just as easily on foot.
 Bergen is also a great starting point for fjord tours.

 You’ll be enchanted and educated in equal measure at Troldhaugen.
 This former home of composer Edvard Grieg is now a museum that features a concert hall and key artefacts, including his very own Steinway piano.
 Alternatively, try Ole Bull’s Villa on Lysøen (the Island of Light).
-Open to the public in the summer months, the former residence of the violin virtuoso is just as rewarding from the outside – it offers 13km of leisurely strolls through lush scenery, while its nickname is 'Little Alhambra’, having taken architectural inspiration from Granada’s Moorish masterpiece.
+Open to the public in the summer months, the former residence of the violin virtuoso is just as rewarding from the outside – it offers 13 km of leisurely strolls through lush scenery.
+Its nickname is ‘Little Alhambra’, having taken architectural inspiration from Granada’s Moorish masterpiece.